duckduckgo/duckduckhack-docs/frontend-reference/cheat-sheet-reference.md

 - `keyboard` - (see it live at ["vim cheatsheet"](https://duckduckgo.com/?q=vim+cheatsheet&ia=cheatsheet))

+    * Example Triggers: "keyboard shortcuts", "key bindings".

 	![](http://docs.duckduckhack.com/assets/keyboard_template.png)

 - `terminal` - (see it live at ["git cheatsheet"](https://duckduckgo.com/?q=git+cheatsheet&ia=cheatsheet))

+    * Example triggers: "characters", "commands".

 	![](http://docs.duckduckhack.com/assets/terminal_template.png)

 - `code` - (see it live at ["regex cheatsheet"](https://duckduckgo.com/?q=regex+cheat+sheet&ia=cheatsheet))

+    * Example triggers: "syntax", "code snippets".

 	![](http://docs.duckduckhack.com/assets/code_template.png)

 - `reference` - (see it live at ["wu-tang cheatsheet"](https://duckduckgo.com/?q=wu-tang+cheat+sheet&ia=cheatsheet))

+    * Example triggers: "quick reference", "reference".

 	![](http://docs.duckduckhack.com/assets/reference_template.png)

 - `language` - similar to reference, but with transliteration (`trn`) property (see it live at ["malayalam cheat sheet"](https://duckduckgo.com/?q=malayalam+cheat+sheet&ia=cheatsheet)).

+    * Example triggers: "phrases", "translations".

 	![](http://docs.duckduckhack.com/assets/language_template.png)

 - `link` - similar to reference, but with `link` URL property instead of `val`, which turns the `key` into a link (see it live at ["node tutorials cheat sheet"](https://duckduckgo.com/?q=node+tutorials+cheat+sheet&t=osx&ia=cheatsheet)).

+    * Example triggers: "links", "sites".

 	![](http://docs.duckduckhack.com/assets/link_template.png)

+The triggers given above are only a representative sample of the actual triggers that are applied by each template.
+To see more of the triggers, check out the [triggers](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/share/goodie/cheat_sheets/triggers.yaml) file.

+Also note that some triggers apply to *all* cheat sheets; such as "cheat sheets" and "cheatsheet" - the template type does not influence these.

 ### The Language Template Transliteration (`trn`) Property